guettli/why-i-like-django-and-sap/README.md

 Django has a really great error-debug-page: You see the stacktrace and all local variables of each frame/line in the stacktrace.
 That's really great.
 I would like to see this in SAP: https://stackoverflow.com/questions/53595739/pyrfc-sap-get-stacktrace-of-error-not-just-a-message

 SELECT ...
 FROM @itab: I think it very cool that in ABAP you can execute SQL on a tabular variable.
 You can run a SQL statement on something which is not your database, but just in the memory of the interpreter.
-Great! https://help.sap.com/doc/abapdocu_752_index_htm/7.52/en-US/abapselect_itab.htm
+Great! https://help.sap.com/doc/abapdocu_752_index_htm/7.52/en-US/abapselect_itab.htm This allows you to avoid loops and practice "thinking in sets".